simpleinjector/Blog/content/posts/simple-injector-v5.md

 draft:	false
 ---

-It's been over three years since we released Simple Injector 4.0.
-The number of features that mean a bumping the major version number have been piling up on the backlog, and so we started work on the next major release a few months ago.
+It's been 10 years since the birth of Simple Injector, and three years since we released Simple Injector 4.0.
+The number of features that mean bumping the major version number have been piling up on the backlog, and so we started work on the next major release a few months ago.
 And it's finally here!
 We've removed legacy methods, improved performance, fixed bugs, added features, and continued to push the library towards a [stratgey of best-practice](https://simpleinjector.org/principles+best-practices).

 **There are quite a few breaking changes, which will likely impact you when migrating from v4 to v5.
 There are two changes in particular that you should be aware of: the handling of unregistered concrete types and auto-verification.
 Please read on to understand what has changed and why.**